evb62/lms-queue-consume/README.md

 # Queue Consume for Lyrion Music Server

-Reproduces MPD's "consume" behaviour: a track leaves the play queue once it has finished playing or has been skipped with Next/Previous, but NOT when you jump directly to some other track in the queue.
+Reproduces the "consume" behavior found in other players (e.g. Music Player Daemon): a track leaves the play queue once it has finished playing or has been skipped with Next/Previous, but not when you jump directly to some other track in the queue.

 ## Use

 (Material Skin)

-- Per player: Settings -> Player -> pick the player -> Extra Settings -> Queue Consume -> tick the box.
+- Server: Settings -> Manage Plugins -> Queue Consume -> Settings:
-- Global options (Manage Plugins -> Queue Consume -> Settings):
   - Consume when skipping backwards (off by default)
   - Consume the final track of the queue (on by default)
+- Player: Pick the player -> Settings -> Player -> Extra Settings -> Queue Consume -> tick the box.

 CLI / JSON-RPC: